Not My Job: Gov. John Kasich Get Quizzed On K-Tel

-SAGAL: You started - we are told you started quite early.
+SAGAL: So you started - we are told you started quite early.
 You were very interested in politics as a young man, right?

 KASICH: Well, I went to Ohio State, and I lived in a dormitory, had 15 roommates...

 KASICH: ...I had 15 roommates.
 And some things upset me.
-So I asked for a meeting with the president of the university, and they wouldn't let me in.
-And I kept bugging him.
-And then, finally, they let me in, so I went in to see him.
+So I asked for a meeting with the president of the university, And finally, they let me in, so I went in to see him.
 And he said, what's on your mind?
 I told him.
-And then, I looked there.
-And I said, sir, I've been in school a couple of weeks, and I'm undecided.
+And then I looked at him - I said, sir, I've been in school a couple weeks, and I'm undecided.
 But looking around at your nice carpeting, your furniture and everything, maybe this is the job for me.
 What exactly do you do?

 KASICH: And so he told me about his fundraising responsibilities, his academic responsibilities.
 And he said the next day he was going to fly down and have a meeting with President Nixon.

 KASICH: This is 1970.
 And I said, well, sir, there's a number of things that I would like to talk to him about, also.
 Could I go with you?